WELCOME TO THE ATLANTA RADIO CLUB

 MEMBERSHIPFirst year FREE for new hams!
 (Details on Membership page)

-Click here for details on how to join or renew your membership FREE LICENSE EXAMIn-person Second Sunday Free License Testing at Peachtree-DeKalb Airport (PDK) by the Laurel VEC
+Click here for details on how to join or renew your membership FREE LICENSE EXAMIn-person Second Sunday Free License Testing at DeKalb-Peachtree Airport (PDK) by the Laurel VEC

-For more information: Meetings & Events An FCC Registration Number (FRN) is REQUIRED Detailed Rules: https://www.atlantave.team/rules.html FCC CORES Registration Results of our last test sessions at the Dekalb-Peachtree Airport:
+For more information: Meetings & Events An FCC Registration Number (FRN) is REQUIRED Detailed Rules: https://www.atlantave.team/rules.html FCC CORES Registration Results of our last test sessions:

 More information can be found here.
 NETSEvery Sunday night - 8:00 PM ET